hdsu-bioquant/sincellTE_2022/session1/01_scATAC-seq_ArchR.md

 - Minimum fragments per cell = 1000
 - Maximum fragments per cell = 100000

-This paremeters are optimized for human samples.
+This parameters are optimized for human samples.
 Thus, it is necessary to modify them for other types of samples.
 However, an extra step of quality control can be done in a later step.

 The quality control plots can be found in the directory specified in the _QCDir_ parameter from the _createArrowFiles()_ function used to create Arrow files.